-2016 \$ 2015 \$
+2017 \$ 2016 \$

-Audit services

-Audit and review of financial statements 7,000 7,000
+Audit and review of financial statements 5,500 7,000

-Total remuneration for audit services 7,000 7.000

-Taxation services

-Tax compliance services 2,628 1.926
+Tax compliance services 3,420 2,628

-Total remuneration for taxation services 2,628 1,926

-6 Net assets attributable to unitholders
+6 Net assets attributable to unitholders - liability

 As stipulated within the Scheme's Constitution, each unit represents a right to an individual share in the Scheme and does not extend to a right in the underlying assets of the Scheme.
 There are no separate classes of units and each unit has the same rights attaching to it as all other units in the Scheme.